 “You will always be my hero”, Priyanka’s homage to her Rajiv Gandhi

+“You will always be my hero”, Priyanka’s homage to her father Rajiv Gandhi

 New Delhi, May 21: On the day of former Prime Minister Rajiv Gandhi's 28th death anniversery the entire nation is paying homage.

-On this morning the United Progressive Alliance (UPA) Chairperson Sonia Gandhi, Congress President Rahul Gandhi, party general secretary for Uttar Pradesh East Priyanka Gandhi Vadra, Former President Pranab Mukherjee, former Vice President Hamid Ansari, former Prime Minister Dr Manmohan Singh and other Congress leaders offered floral tributes to Rajiv Gandhi at his memorial Vir Bhumi in the national capital.
+This morning the United Progressive Alliance (UPA) Chairperson Sonia Gandhi, Congress president Rahul Gandhi, party general secretary for Uttar Pradesh East Priyanka Gandhi Vadra, Former president Pranab Mukherjee, former vice president Hamid Ansari, former prime minister Dr Manmohan Singh and other Congress leaders offered floral tributes to Rajiv Gandhi at his memorial Vir Bhumi in the national capital.

 Modi pays tribute to former PM Rajiv Gandhi on 28th death anniversary

-Like every daughter Priyanka's affection for his father can be noticed from her recent tweet that she tweeted this morning dedicating to his father form PM Rajiv Gandhi.
+Like every daughter Priyanka's affection for her father can be noticed from her recent tweet that she tweeted this morning.
 Priyanka's husband Robert Vadra was also present with the Gandhi family and also paid obeisance.

 You will always be my hero. pic.twitter.com/LYPciCD234— Priyanka Gandhi Vadra (@priyankagandhi) May 21, 2019